cse-labs/res-edge-labs/docs/README.md

 Once applications, namespaces, and clusters/cluster groups have been defined, the automation step will maintain the GitOps repository.
 It accomplishes this by:

-- Generating application manifests with template placeholders substituted by values from the application.
+- Generating application manifests from templates, during generation value placeholders are substituted by values from the application.
 - Placing these manifests in the correct GitOps repository location.

 The Res-Edge data service will create and maintain the GitOps directory structure for the clusters based on the items created above.